bredelings/BAli-Phy/PLAN.md

 - Large `EVector` surfaces remain in likelihood/substitution and several builtins.
 These are evaluated-value containers, but they are broader than the evaluator API itself and should be migrated incrementally.
+- Expression include pressure in evaluation-facing code is now narrower:
+  `evaluate.cc`, `operations.cc`, `machine/args.cc`, and most builtin
+  implementation files no longer include expression headers.
+The remaining scanned non-predicate expression includes are `param.H`'s public `reg_var` constructor, `TreeInterface.cc`'s model/tree expression entry points, and `Runtime::GlobalVar` / graph heap use of expression `var`.
+- `is_modifiable(...)` and `is_interchangeable(...)` are still declared in
+  expression headers even though evaluation code calls their runtime overloads.
+  This is now the main reason graph registration, rerooting, `context.cc`, and some builtin code still include `expression/modifiable.H` or `expression/interchangeable.H`.

 ## Next Steps

+1. Move the runtime predicates for modifiable/interchangeable values out of `computation/expression` into an evaluation/runtime-facing header, while keeping the expression constructors themselves in their current legacy location.
+This should let `context.cc`, `graph_register.cc`, `reroot.cc`, `show_graph.cc`, and some builtins stop including expression operation headers just to ask runtime predicate questions.

-1. Convert `IntMap::restrictKeysToVector` / `makeEVector` to return
+2. Convert `IntMap::restrictKeysToVector` / `makeEVector` to return
    `Runtime::RVector`, with explicit legacy bridging only for callers that still require `EVector`.

-2. Remove runtime leakage of old expression marker objects.
+3. Remove runtime leakage of old expression marker objects.
 First replace `param.cc::runtime_head_code()` returning `Apply()` for `Runtime::FunctionApply` with a runtime-native representation or remove the caller need for a synthetic head value.
 Then replace `evaluate.cc`'s static `Apply` object with direct use of `apply_op`.

-3. Evaluate whether expression-side `constructor` can stop deriving from `Object`.
+4. Evaluate whether expression-side `constructor` can stop deriving from `Object`.
 This would block accidental constructor-as-object runtime conversions, but it is broader than the runtime split because `expression_ref` still represents parsed/legacy constructors as object heads.
    A viable change probably needs either a dedicated expression constructor node or a clearly named legacy wrapper.

-4. Continue SMC vector migration in narrow groups: convert helper signatures from `EVector` to `Runtime::RVector` where the helper only needs scalar vector access.
+5. Continue SMC vector migration in narrow groups: convert helper signatures from `EVector` to `Runtime::RVector` where the helper only needs scalar vector access.

-5. Audit `TreeInterface` and `models/parameters` for remaining evaluation-time `expression_ref` use.
+6. Audit `TreeInterface` and `models/parameters` for remaining evaluation-time `expression_ref` use.
 Keep model-generation inputs as expression-based, but avoid converting evaluated tree/model properties back through expression syntax.

-6. Continue the non-`expression_ref` inverse preprocess path in narrow pieces: runtime untranslation of global registers, runtime trim unnormalization, and runtime-to-Core deindexing are in place.
+7. Continue the non-`expression_ref` inverse preprocess path in narrow pieces: runtime untranslation of global registers, runtime trim unnormalization, and runtime-to-Core deindexing are in place.
 The remaining work is Core graph/let unnormalization and then migrating diagnostics to use the Core-shaped runtime deindexify path where that improves the display boundary.

-7. Keep graph/display conversion boundaries explicit.
+8. Keep graph/display conversion boundaries explicit.
 Do not add runtime `unlet` / `subst_reg_vars` clones unless there is a concrete runtime-stage consumer.
 For display, prefer the existing runtime-to-Core deindexing path followed by Core transforms.

-8. After each code batch, build `src/bali-phy/bali-phy` from `../build/gcc-16-debug-O`, run the relevant focused tests, and commit logically separate changes with `jj`.
+9. After each code batch, build `src/bali-phy/bali-phy` from `../build/gcc-16-debug-O`, run the relevant focused tests, and commit logically separate changes with `jj`.